bluisblu/swf-patcher/README.md

         └── ...
 ```

 Note: If you are exporting from U.B.
-Funkeys, it will take a long time to export all the content (it took roughly an hour for me to export all scripts), as there are many SWF files.
-I recommend only exporting the content you need from the .swf files you need it from, unless you're willing to wait that long.
+Funkeys, it will take a long time to export all the content (it took roughly an hour for me to export all scripts).
+I recommend only exporting the content you need from the `.swf` files you need it from.
+Certain files, like the funkeys themselves, are mainly there for the animation frames.

-Then you can run the following command to export the content from the SWF files:

-You can get a list of available export types by running:
+You can then get a list of available export types by running:

 ```sh
 # If installed globally